hughbien/tick/README.md

 $ tick
 ```

 You can override the `TICK` env var by passing in a symbol.
-Use the `+` prefix to look up in addition
+Use `-i` or `--include` to include
-to your defaults.
+symbols in addition to your env vars.

 ```
 $ tick GME     # just GME
-$ tick +GME  # VTI VXUS BND and GME
+$ tick -i GME  # VTI VXUS BND and GME
 ```

+Use `-r` or `--regular` if you're only interested in regular market hours.

+## TODO

+* option to show regular + pre/post
+* show periods (1d, 5d, 1m, 6m, ytd, 1y, 5y, max)

 ## License